greg-kohler/TrafficImpactPrediction/README.md

 The repository consists of several parts, each with a specific purpose:

 1. **Get Sport Code Notebook**:
-    - Retrieves and cleans information for sports played at the University of Minnesota.
+    - Retrieves information for sports played at the University of Minnesota.
-    - Prepares the data for use in subsequent analyses.
+    - Cleanes up sporting event data for use in futher analysis.

 2. **Roads Loop Notebook**:
     - Processes traffic data for each event in the  sport list and produces a shapefile.